MogensenJesse/image-optimizer/PROGRESS_TRACKING_REFACTOR.md

 - Determined that extracting the progress handling logic would improve maintainability
 - Discovered duplicate code between benchmarking and non-benchmarking implementations
 - Created a plan to refactor without changing the external API

+### Refactoring (✅)
+- Created a ProgressHandler to extract progress handling logic
+- Updated module exports to expose the new ProgressHandler
+- Refactored DirectExecutor to use ProgressHandler
+- Added common helper methods to reduce code duplication
+- Simplified the execute_batch methods to be more maintainable
+- Fixed type mismatches in handle_sidecar_events
+- Cleaned up unused imports
+- Removed excessive debug logs (every 50 lines) to reduce terminal noise

+### Testing (✅)
+- Verified compilation with benchmarking features enabled
+- Verified compilation without benchmarking features
+- Fixed minor warnings related to unused imports
+- Confirmed that the refactored code maintains the same API and functionality

 ## Findings